wazynski/wazynski.github.io/privacy.md

 ## Where we store your information

 When you contact us by email or through our website, we store your your information in [G Suite](https://cloud.google.com/security/gdpr/), our Email provider and Cloud software.
-If we do business, we store your information in our accounts software, [Wave](https://www.waveapps.com/privacy) and our eSignature software for digital contracts, [HelloSign](https://www.hellosign.com/).
+If we do business, we store your information in our accounts software, [Wave](https://www.waveapps.com/privacy) and our eSignature software for digital contracts, [Dropbox Sign](https://www.dropboxsign.com/).
 We chose these systems partly for their commitment to security.

 ## What we use your information for